Azure/c-pal/linux/devdoc/threadpool_linux_requirements.md

 ```C
 MOCKABLE_FUNCTION(, int, threadpool_open, THANDLE(THREADPOOL), threadpool);
 ```
+Note: threadpool_open will be deprecated and threadpool_create will perform additional tasks of threadpool_open.
+This function will exist until all the libraries calling this API are modified to use only threadpool_create.
 `threadpool_open` opens the threadpool.

 **SRS_THREADPOOL_LINUX_07_017: [** If `threadpool` is `NULL`, `threadpool_open` shall fail and return a non-zero value. **]**

+[Will be deprecated.]
 **SRS_THREADPOOL_LINUX_07_018: [** `threadpool_open` shall call `sm_open_begin`. **]**

+[Will be deprecated.]
 **SRS_THREADPOOL_LINUX_07_019: [** If `sm_open_begin` indicates the open cannot be performed, `threadpool_open` shall fail and return a non-zero value. **]**

-**SRS_THREADPOOL_LINUX_11_001: [** `threadpool_open` shall initialize internal threapool data items **]**
+[Will be moved to threadpool_create] **SRS_THREADPOOL_LINUX_11_001: [** `threadpool_open` shall initialize internal threapool data items **]**

-**SRS_THREADPOOL_LINUX_07_020: [** `threadpool_open` shall create number of `min_thread_count` threads for `threadpool` using `ThreadAPI_Create`. **]**
+[Will be moved to threadpool_create] **SRS_THREADPOOL_LINUX_07_020: [** `threadpool_open` shall create number of `min_thread_count` threads for `threadpool` using `ThreadAPI_Create`. **]**

+[Will be deprecated.]
 **SRS_THREADPOOL_LINUX_07_021: [** If any error occurs, `threadpool_open` shall fail and return a non-zero value. **]**

-**SRS_THREADPOOL_LINUX_07_022: [** If one of the thread creation fails, `threadpool_open` shall fail and return a non-zero value, terminate all threads already created. **]**
+[Will be moved to threadpool_create] **SRS_THREADPOOL_LINUX_07_022: [** If one of the thread creation fails, `threadpool_open` shall fail and return a non-zero value, terminate all threads already created. **]**

+[Will be deprecated.]
 **SRS_THREADPOOL_LINUX_07_023: [** Otherwise, `threadpool_open` shall shall call `sm_open_end` with true for success. **]**

 **SRS_THREADPOOL_LINUX_07_024: [** `threadpool_open` shall return zero. **]**